FallDownTheSystem/modern-js/src/pages/new-es-features.md

 :::: c slide two-col

 ::: c
-> What is the exported memory buffer?
+> What's the exported memory buffer?

-The wasm modules memory buffer is an array of raw bytes.
-In JavaScript, a `Memory` instance can be thought of as a resizable `ArrayBuffer`.
-In the example we access the memory and interpret it as an `Uint32Array`.
+The wasm module's memory buffer is an array of raw bytes.
+In JavaScript, a `WebAssembly.Memory` instance can be thought of as a resizable `ArrayBuffer`.
+A memory created by JavaScript or WebAssembly code will be accessible and mutable from JavaScript and WebAssembly.

-A memory created by JavaScript or in WebAssembly code will be accessible and mutable from both JavaScript and WebAssembly.
+In the example, we access the memory and interpret it as an `Uint32Array`.
 :::

 ```js {7}